Welcome to the School of Natural and Computing Sciences

 You will be assessed in a variety of different ways; online multiple choice and typed answer tests, written lab reports, class exams.
 Continuous assessments may be individual or group work submissions.
 We use a range of assessment methods to allow everyone to demonstrate their knowledge and understanding in a variety of ways. |

-During Welcome Week the School of Natural and Computing Sciences will have a school induction for our new postgraduate students on Wednesday 25 September, 1pm-2pm, Meston 1 followed by a pizza lunch and an opportunity to meet other students and staff from 2pm-3pm.
+During Welcome Week the School of Natural and Computing Sciences will have a school induction for our new postgraduate students during Welcome Week followed by an opportunity to meet other students and staff.

 Each programme will have a School induction.
 This will help you prepare for the year ahead and provide you with useful advice on your course, as well as School contacts and information on getting the most out of your academic experience.